-NHS Mid and South Essex Integrated Care Board (MSE ICB) has commissioned five new specialist providers to provide ADHD assessments and treatment for adults.
-This means patients have more choice for their care provider.
+NHS Mid and South Essex Integrated Care Board (MSE ICB) has commissioned two new specialist providers to provide Autism assessments for adults, and six new specialist providers for adult ADHD assessment and treatments.

-More options for patients
+More options for Autism assessments

 - Atrom Mindcare